This VPN (Virtual Private Network) debate has been a gray area in some countries whereas in others such as Australia, they are legal.

-Are Virtual Private Networks (VPNs) legal in Australia?
+Are VPNs legal in Australia?

 No one likes being on the wrong side of the law or being caught with legal troubles.
 The fact that you’re reading this is enough proof of that.